 - The Tinylicious service runs on your development computer and is used for development and testing.
 It is used in Fluid examples throughout this documentation.

 - Azure Fluid Relay runs in Azure and enables high-scale production scenarios.

 The container is the primary unit of encapsulation in Fluid.
 It consists of a collection of shared objects and supporting APIs to manage the lifecycle of the container and the objects within it.
 New containers must be created from a client, but are bound to the data stored on the supporting server.
 After a container has been created, it can be accessed by other clients.

-There are two primary libraries you’ll use when building with Fluid.
-The basic Fluid Framework library and a service-specific client library such as the Tinylicious client library.
+There are two primary libraries you’ll use when building with Fluid: the basic Fluid Framework library and a service-specific client library (such as Fluid Azure Relay or Tinylicious).